 When measuring using hinged sizing rings from Finger Mate, which are more firm in hinge feel than the finished ring, I can tell if sensitivity will be a factor in choosing the right big knuckle ring solution.

-For Helen I figured with her sensitivity, Finger Mate was out as a solution.
+For Helen I figured with her sensitivity, Finger Mate was out of the question.

 What About CLIQ?